sourcefrog/cargo-mutants/DESIGN.md

 the interface to the `syn` crate's AST, but that should split out.

+`outcome.rs` -- the result of running a single test or build.

 `output.rs` -- manages the `mutants.out` directory.

 `source.rs` -- a source tree and files within it.